 Exposition: Director Tim Nicolai and Student Performer Joy Ross Preview 'Noises Off'

-Director Tim Nicolai and student actress Joy Ross preview the upcoming Jeanine Larson Dobbins Conservatory of Theatre and Dance production of Michael Fayn's 'Noises Off'.
-The production is showing on the River Campus in Bedell Performance Hall from Thursday, September 26 through Sunday, September 29.
+Director Tim Nicolai and student actress Joy Ross preview the upcoming River Campus production of 'Noises Off'.
+The production is taking place on River Campus in Bedell Performance Hall from Thursday, September 26th through Sunday, September 29th.

 Michael Fayn's Noises Off is a comedic farce that follows the disasters and drama of a theater troupe.
-In this episode, Mr. Nicolai describes his interpretation of the "play within a play", and Joy shares how she brings her character to life.
+In this episode, Mr. Nicolai describes his interpretation of the "play within a play", and Joy shares details about how she is bringing her character to life.